Avnet/Fujikura-beamforming/README.md

 <img src="./media/XM655_DAC_balun_example.png" style="width:6.5in;height:auto;" /><br>
 ADC Tile 224 Chan 0 p/n wired to XM655 balun 4-5 GHz (J2, J6), which has an input on J4.<br>

-See the image below for the typical tile assignments in RFSoC Explorer.<br>
+See the image below for the typical tile assignments in RFSoC Explorer.
+This is just for information, as the RFSoC Explorer tool, in which tile assignments are done, is only described [later](#installing-matlab-and-avnet-rfsoc-explorer).<br>
 <a name="figure-Tiles-for-4p9Ghz"></a>
 <img src="./media/Tiles-for-4p9Ghz-IF.png" style="width:6.5in;height:auto;" /><br>
 __Figure 5.3.2.b – Typical tile assignments in RFSoC Explorer__

-8. First turn on the ZCU208 power supply.
+4. First turn on the ZCU208 power supply.
 Then turn on the Daughtercard power supply with its ON/OFF switch SW1.
 The fan should make a loud noise, indicating that it works.

 __NOTE__
 \* Do not touch the PAAM surface.
 If the antenna is scratched, the expected performance may not be achieved.